Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Ruby Beach

-There’s not really a specific hike or a landmark to visit here.
+There isn’t a specific hike or landmark here.
 Ruby Beach is simply a nice place to just take a stroll and look out for wildlife.
 Depending on the time of year, you may get lucky to spot whales, sea lions, or sea otters out in the ocean.

 Also here, there are some interesting rock stacks in the sea and tidal pools to explore.
 There is usually lots of driftwood on the beach too, so you can find plenty of interesting photo opportunities.
 It’s also a great spot to bring a picnic and enjoy a relaxing lunch.